podofo/podofo-deps/README.md

-# PoDoFo deps
+# PoDoFo dependencies

-A selection of compiled deps for PoDoFo.
+A selection of compiled dependencies for PoDoFo.
 Currently only Win64, linux-x86_64 and macosx-x86_64 archs are supported.

 # Disclaimer

-These deps are supplied only for development purposes.
-There's no warranty that these deps are safe to use and contains no security flaws.
+These dependencies are supplied only for development purposes and come with no warranty.
+They are not frequently updated, may contain security flaws and be unsafe to use.